szczyglis-dev/py-gpt/README.md

 it also allows you to upload images or provide URLs to images.
 The vision feature can analyze both local images and those found online.

-Vision mode also includes real-time video capture from camera.
+**From version 2.0.14** - Vision mode also includes real-time video capture from camera.
 To enable capture check the option "Camera" on the right-bottom corner.
-It will enable real-capture from your camera.
+It will enable real-time capturing from your camera.
 To capture image from camera and append it to chat just click on video at left side.
 You can also enable "Auto capture" mode - image will be captured and appended to chat message every time you send message.

 ![v2_capture_enable](https://github.com/szczyglis-dev/py-gpt/assets/61396542/f2a29c21-caa7-4a77-a36e-951824415736)